sschleemilch/slimline.nvim/README.md

     components = ' ', -- string between components
     left = ' ', -- string at the start of the line
     right = ' ', -- string at the end of the line
+    -- Auto-adjust component spacing for better visual separation -- when fg style components would create ambiguous spacing.
+    -- Only when `spaces.components` is on default auto = true,
   },

   -- Seperator configuartion